stepanJSN/hospital-frontend/README.md

  - Viewing and filtering enrolled patients
  - Export recorded patients to Excel
  - Change work schedule
- - Edit and delete a profile
+ - Edit and delete a profile (including changing avatar)
+ - Receiving notifications of appointments or cancellations

 **Admin**